RedLeader962/RedLeader962.github.io/_posts/2019-11-01-distill-a-reflexion-on-design-and-implementation.md

 </figure>

+#### Regarding design & architecture:
-**Regarding design & architecture:** They have also shown how policy gradient class algorithms can be affected by choices of network structures, activation functions and reward scale.
-As an example:
+They have also shown how policy gradient class algorithms can be affected by choices of network structures, activation functions and reward scale.
+Here are a few examples:

 <blockquote class="blockquote text-justify">
     <i class="fas fa-quote-left fa-1x fa-pull-left"></i>